xbedna72/UITestingConsole/README.md

-This project was made as a practical part of thesis: *GUI TEST DEVELOPMENT SUPPORT TOOL*
+This project was made as a practical part of thesis: *GUI Test Development Support Tool*

+**Abstract**

 Manual testing of application is very effective, but at the same time very time consuming process.
 This thesis will deal with methods and technologies, which would allow computers